mlswg/mls-architecture/draft-ietf-mls-architecture.md

 --- abstract

-The Messaging Layer Security (MLS) protocol {{!I-D.ietf-mls-protocol}} specification has the role of defining a Group Key Agreement, all the necessary cryptographic operations, and serialization/deserialization functions necessary to create a scalable and secure group messaging protocol.
+The Messaging Layer Security (MLS) protocol {{!I-D.ietf-mls-protocol}} specification has the role of defining a Group Key Agreement protocol, including all the cryptographic operations and serialization/deserialization functions necessary for scalable and secure group messaging.
-The MLS protocol is meant to protect against eavesdropping, tampering, message forgery, and provide good properties such as forward-secrecy (FS) and post-compromise security (PCS) in the case of past or future device compromises.
+The MLS protocol is meant to protect against eavesdropping, tampering, message forgery, and provide further properties such as forward secrecy (FS) and post-compromise security (PCS) in the case of past or future device compromises.

 This document describes a general secure group messaging infrastructure and its security goals.
-It provides guidance on building a group messaging system and discusses security and privacy tradeoffs offered by multiple security mechanism that are part of the MLS protocol (e.g., frequency of public encryption key rotation).
+It provides guidance on building a group messaging system and discusses security and privacy tradeoffs offered by multiple security mechanisms that are part of the MLS protocol (e.g., frequency of public encryption key rotation).

-The document also extends the guidance to parts of the infrastructure that are not standardized by the MLS Protocol document and left to the application or the infrastructure architects to design.
+The document also provides guidance for parts of the infrastructure that are not standardized by the MLS Protocol document and left to the application or the infrastructure architects to design.